jodastephen/railmodel/CR2-SWLondon.md

 ------------------------
 * CR2 direct in 37m at 4tph
 * CR2 changing to Northern (City) at BAL changing to Victoria at UST in 43-46m at 4tph (+8m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 44-55m at 4tph (+13m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 47-52m at 4tph (+13m)
-* CR2 changing to RAY-WAT at RAY changing to BAL-VIC at CLJ in 47-57m at 4tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to BAL-VIC at CLJ in 50-54m at 4tph (+15m)

 From Fulwell to Tottenham Court Road
 ------------------------------------
 * CR2 direct in 40m at 4tph
-* CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 51-54m at 4tph (+13m)

 From Fulwell to Euston
 ----------------------
 * CR2 direct in 42m at 4tph
 * CR2 changing to Victoria at VIC in 48-50m at 4tph (+7m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 51-62m at 4tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 54-59m at 4tph (+15m)

 From Fulwell to Angel
 ---------------------
 * CR2 direct in 45m at 4tph
-* CR2 changing to Northern (City) at BAL in 55-57m at 4tph (+11m)
-* CR2 changing to CR1 at TCR changing to Northern (City) at MOG in 55-59m at 4tph (+12m)

 From Fulwell to Waterloo
 ------------------------